jgarties/cabi-competition/README.md

 reviewing it does not reveal any obvious issues, so we will accept Ride Report’s cleaning of the underlying data as sufficient.

-First, save the manually prepared Excel file as a dataframen using .name_repair to address spaces in the column headers.
+First, save the manually prepared Excel file as a dataframe using .name_repair to address spaces in the column headers.

 ``` r